hanseaston/personal-website/content/projects/ProjectSidewalk.md

 showInProjects: true
 ---

-Worked as a part-time summer intern for Project Sidewalk - an innovative web-based tool that aims to improve accessibility for people with mobility impairments.
-Worked on the front-end design of the website using Javascript, HTML, and CSS.
-Participated weekly Hackathon for Seattle city street label validations and collaborated with other team members to incorporate Scala logic into the codebase.
+I worked as a part-time summer intern for Project Sidewalk, an innovative web-based tool focused on enhancing accessibility for individuals with mobility impairments.
+During my internship, I primarily contributed to the front-end design of the website, utilizing Javascript, HTML, and CSS.
+I also actively participated in weekly Hackathons, specifically focusing on Seattle city street label validations, and collaborated closely with fellow team members to integrate Scala logic into the project's codebase.